 Hire a lead generation company

 Lastly, if you're too busy to engage in lead generation efforts yourself, consider hiring a lead generation company to do the legwork for you.
 But if you're considering this strategy as your main method of lead generation, make sure the company you choose is giving you exclusive leads.
 You don't want to be competing with other real estate agents for every qualified lead, especially if you're paying good money for them.

 What to do after new leads come in from a lead source

 It may sound simple, but you need to follow up with any new leads that come in from your lead source.
 Forming a connection is, after all, the first step in turning a potential client into an active homebuyer.
-Once you've followed up with them via phone or email, you have a better idea of whether they're quality leads and if it's worth putting more effort into building a relationship.
+Once you've followed up with them via phone or email, you will have a better idea of whether they're quality leads that are worth putting forth more effort to build a relationship.

 After following up, track the interaction in some type of lead management system.
 Make note of when you made contact with the lead, how the conversation went, and what the next step is in your relationship.
 This process is key, regardless of whether the lead is interested in learning more about your services.
 Over time, this data will help you refine your lead generation strategy.

 Lead generation is a key part of building your real estate investing business and should be a consistent part of your schedule.
 Use these tips to help you create a lead generation strategy of your own.
 Armed with this knowledge, you should have a better idea of how to go about building your lead database and turning those prospective leads into active clients.